 In these moments, usually a few times a year, we go into crisis mode in our home.
 Because I manage the school and medical appointments for our family I pack up and head to the ER.
 My husband mans the house and the other kids.
 We work as a team to make sure the needs of our rare kiddos and non-rare kid are met.
 It can be stressful, especially if there is a hospital admission, but we manage with the help of friends and family.

 A few years ago we decided to enroll the boys in a medical study at the National Institute of Health in Bethesda, MD.
 We were flown out to MD for a week.
 The boys underwent so many tests — dental checks, eye checks, heart monitors, neurocognitive testing, endocrine appointments, and on and on.
 Our hope was to learn more about what this disorder meant and how to more effectively treat the boys.
 Our experience at NIH was AMAZING.
 They were so great with the boys.
 What the boys remember is how fun the trip was and not all the appointments and pokes and prods they had to endure.
 Jon, my oldest, keeps asking when we will go back.

 What we hoped to learn in that trip was how to more effectively treat our boys, or if we needed to rush to the ER every time they were sick.
 What we left with was “We just don’t know.
 There are not enough cases to really study yet.”
 No changes in plans, no new information.
 But still worth the trip and we are waiting for the time where there may be more information that will warrant a trip back there.

 Our Rare doesn’t slow us down.

 Does it make parenting our kids a little harder?
 Sure.
-But it also allows us the opportunity to education others about how being different is ok.
-And we take any chance we get to celebrate how “being rare” is a super power in our home.
+But it also allows us the opportunity to educate others about how being different is ok.
+And we take any chance we get to celebrate how “being rare” is a superpower in our home.